cloudevents/spec/GOVERNANCE.md

 Anyone is welcome to attend Working Group meetings and invited to review PRs, whether or not they have declared formal membership in the Working Group.

-We encourage everyone to document your participation in the [member list](), then people new to the group can learn about other folks who are involved.
+We encourage everyone to document your participation so that new people can learn about other folks who are involved.

-Each member identifies their affiliation with an organization, company or open source project, along with their specific use case(s) for events.
+Each member (company, organization, or independent project) which wishes to be considered for membership should add their name to the [member list]() with the following information:

 - company / org / project
     - representative, (optional) alternate representative
     - describe how you are using or intend to use the Event specification

-**Active Members** participate in at least three Working Group meetings per month.
+**Active Members** have participated in 3 out of the last 4 meetings, along with participation outside of the meetings by reviewing PRs.

 ## PRs